Charles U. Martel

 ECS122B: Algorithm Design and Analysis.
 W2007

-Graduate followup to 122A.
-Covers more advanced topics and also has more of a focus on formal analysis of the algorithms studied.
-More details at 222A web page
+Followup to 122A.
+Covers more advanced topics and also has more of a focus

 For selected recent publications: recent publications